 (4) in subparagraph (F), by adding at the end the following: "Transportation security research and development projects shall be based, to the extent practicable, on such prioritization.
-Nothing in the preceding sentence shall be construed to require the termination of any research or development project initiated by the Secretary of Homeland Security or the Secretary of Transportation before the date of enactment of the Implementing Recommendations of the 9/11 Commission Act of 2007."; and
+Nothing in the preceding sentence shall be construed to require the termination of any research or development project initiated by the Secretary of Homeland Security or the Secretary of Transportation before the date of enactment of the Implementing Recommendations of the 9/11 Commission Act of 2007."; and the National Strategy for Transportation Security.

-(G) A 3- and 10-year budget for Federal transportation security programs that will achieve the priorities of the transportation.
+(G) A 3- and 10-year budget for Federal transportation security programs that will achieve the priorities of